-Fingal County Council is working to build Active Travel into everyday life as part of normal daily routines.
+Cycling for Everyone (Sustrans/ Arup) Fingal County Council is working to build Active Travel into everyday life as part of normal daily routines.
 Active Travel has the potential to transform our communities and positively impact our climate.
-We will achieve behavioural change by providing best in class infrastructure, policies and amenities that prioritise walking and wheeling for the people of Fingal.
+We will achieve behavioural change by providing best in class infrastructure, policies and amenities that prioritise walking, wheeling and cycling for the people of Fingal.